-|When colour correcting we like to work with you, the artist, on a one-to-one basis, as we believe that only you can decide on your final print.
+|When looking at colour correction we like to work with you, the artist, on a one-to-one basis, as we believe that only you can decide on your final print.
 For artists who live further a field or with time constraints, you can send your art via post or digital upload, we can then provide you with a proof of your artwork by post.
-All colour correcting and editing is carried out in our fully colour managed editing suite.
+All colour correction and editing is carried out in our fully colour managed editing suite.
 Here, you will be able to compare (live view) your artwork on screen, along side your original work (this is called soft proofing).
 We can make any necessary adjustments prior to printing a proof print.
-We believe it is extremely important that YOU, the Artist, oversees the colour correction.
+We believe it is extremely important that YOU, the artist, oversees the colour correction.
 After all, it’s your art, your interpretation, NOT ours.|

 COLOUR MATCHING IN FINE ART REPRODUCTION

 Once an artwork has been photographed, a digital image of the original piece has been created, the work of the print technician has only just begun.
-Perhaps the most important step between Original and Print is the colour matching process.
+Perhaps the most important step between original and print is the colour matching process.
 This process ensures the printed copy on paper or canvas will look as much like the original painting as possible.
 There are numerous factors involved in colour matching, affected not only by the digital image, but by the printer, the paper or canvas, the ink – even temperature and humidity can all alter the outcome!

 TO ACHIEVE A COLOUR MATCH you require all the following elements:

 Correct colour calibration; RGB colour mode should be used to best represent the image on screen.

 Every substrate (surface) that is printed requires a different colour profile.
 If multiple types of papers are used – a fine art paper and a photographic paper, for instance – multiple profiles must be used as well.

 The colour profile will take into consideration the printer model, and therefore the number and type of inks used.
 Ink cannot always perfectly match a colour created by blending paints.

-TEMPERATURE/HUMIDITY Low temperatures can cause pigment inks to thicken, hindering their ability to drip from the print head.
+Low temperatures can cause pigment inks to thicken, hindering their ability to drip from the print head.
 Humidity can change the absorbency of the paper, rendering the colour profile incorrect.